 The assessment’s foundation is influenced by the practically applied, leading books in the field, Organizational Behavior (Nahavandi, et.al; 2015; Sage) and Managing Human Behavior in Public and Nonprofit Organizations (Denhardt, et.al; 5th ed.; 2020; Sage).
 For those participants that are looking for additional information, the report identifies which chapter(s) are most helpful by category.

 This 360 is not intended to up-sell you to other products or services, as some other 360s may attempt.
-It is designed with three different application approaches in mind: self-study, professional development trainings, or executive coaching.
+It is designed with three different application approaches in mind: self-study, professional development trainings, and executive coaching.

 Executive coaches use it with their clients one-on-one to advance understandings and shift behaviors.
 Once certified, the executive coach has access to their own account where they can access their clients’ reports.